Techcyte/context-sync/README.md

 ### Context Change Rejected (Outstanding Request)

-If one side has an outsanding request and it recieves a new request it should send a `ctx-change-reject` message with the `rejection.status` set to 409.
+If one side has an outstanding request and it receives a new request it should send a `ctx-change-reject` message with the `rejection.status` set to 409.

 ```JSON